A few words on technique and singing

 I am here to help you reach your goals.
 That’s why I will get you singing from the very first lesson.
 Each lesson will be specifically tailored to YOU and your needs and goals.
 No lessons based only on breathing “until you learn how to support the voice”.
 No lengthy scientific talks (unless you ask for them).
 I want to hear your voice.
 I want to hear you sing beautifully.
 What about you?

 Free your voice.
 Let me guide you!

-Singing Lessons and Vocal Technique in Enschede and online via Skype.
+Online Singing Lessons and Vocal Technique via Skype.
 Book now!